chalatz/tours/pages/links/museums-art-galleries/st-catherine-hospice.md

   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
   abstract: 'Rhodes City Tours '
-title: The Hospice of St. Catherine - Rhodes Greece
+title: Rhodes City Tour, Rhodes Private City Tour, Rhodes City Tours  The Hospice of St. Catherine - Rhodes Greece
 summary: |-
   The Hospice of St. Catherine was built in 1391-92 by the Order of the Knights of St. John (Knights Hospitallers) to house and entertain esteemed guests.
 The Hospice built under Grand Master Heredia, by the Italian Domenico d'Allemagna, admiral of the Order of the Knights.